-Each document, announcement or information required to be published on a website under Rule 26 must continue to be made available on a website free of charge until the end of the offer (including any related competition reference period).
+Each document, announcement or information required to be published on a website under Rule 26 must continue to be made available on a website free of charge until the end of the offer.
 Documents, announcements and information published following the end of the offer period which do not relate directly to the offer will not be required to be published on the website.